XKCP/XKCP/README.markdown

-# How can I build the KCP?
+# How can I build the XKCP?

 To build, the following tools are needed: